 Expert TPLO Surgery in Ukiah, CA

 TPLO surgery, or tibial plateau leveling osteotomy, is a common orthopedic surgery performed on dogs who have torn their CCL (cranial cruciate ligament), which is often compared to the ACL in humans.
 CCL injuries are the most common orthopedic injury in dogs, so knowing how to repair it is an important skillset!
-At Mendocino Animal Hospital in Ukiah, CA, our veterinarians have the skills to perform TPLO surgery in dogs and help get them back in shape!
+At Mendocino Animal Hospital in Ukiah, CA, we work with a traveling veterinarian with the skills to perform TPLO surgery in dogs and help get them back in shape!

 Schedule an appointment to discuss your pet’s surgical needs.

 What Is a Dog’s CCL?

 To understand how TPLO surgery works, we must first understand the function of the CCL.
 The CCL is the ligament that helps the knee function as a hinge joint.
 A dog’s hind legs are load-bearing when he stands, meaning the angle in the knee is always under tension.
 This constant stress on the ligament is why CCL tears are one of the most common injuries.
 When the ligament tears, the femur rubs up against the tibia every time your dog puts weight on that leg which causes inflammation and pain.